KunderLavanya/Predict_ml/README.md

-# HeartGuard AI - Heart Disease Prediction
+# PredictML - Heart Disease Prediction

 HeartGuard AI is a web application designed to predict heart disease risk based on patient information.
 It uses a machine learning model to predict the likelihood of heart disease and allows users to make predictions via manual data entry or CSV file upload.